 What was your favorite sport in the Winter Olympics?

 “Figure skating” ~Daley Florke, Grade 11

 “Figure skating” ~Victoria Wyka, Grade 11

 “Ski jump” ~Ms. Rubino, TeacherDid you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.